Lightning-AI/litgpt/README.md

 cd lit-gpt
 ```

-Lit-GPT currently relies on flash attention from PyTorch nightly.
-Until PyTorch 2.1 is released you'll need to install nightly manually.
+Lit-GPT uses some features only available in PyTorch 2.1.
+Until it is released, you'll need to install the release candidate.
 Luckily this is straightforward, as shown below.

 &nbsp;